Notes

 Shopify is a world-leading e-commerce CMS and is a common choice for online retailers for its remarketing features and ease of use.
 So why does Shopify have several technical SEO problems?

-First and foremost, Shopify is a hosted platform.
-This means that businesses using Shopify do not have access to the server-side code, which limits their ability to make certain technical SEO optimisations.
+First and foremost, Shopify is a closed-circuit hosted platform.
+This means that businesses using Shopify do not have access to the server-side code, which limits the ability to make certain technical SEO optimisations.
 Additionally, because Shopify is a closed platform, it can be difficult to integrate with third-party tools that can help with technical SEO.
 Finally, Shopify uses its own URL structure, which can create duplicate content issues.
 Many Shopify themes are what we call "out of the box" or have been developed with aesthetics first, potentially compromising search engine readability.
 Our Search Engine Optimisation agency in Melbourne will show you how to check if your Shopify store has technical SEO problems.

 Common technical SEO problems with Shopify and how to fix them